Nabakrushna Choudhuri: Quit India Movement

 On 8 August 1942, Gandhiji launched the Quit India Movement.
 There were mass arrests of important leaders of the movement before the next morning.
 Nabakrushna had already prepared a blueprint for sustaining the fight before going to prison.
-He was kept in succession at Cuttack, Angul and Puri Jails where he was mingling with all the fellow prisoners, and was organizing them against the misdeeds of the Jail employees.
+He was kept in succession at Cuttack, Angul and Puri Jails where he was mingling with all the fellow prisoners, and was organizing them against the misdeeds of the jail employees.

+In November,1941 some non-Congress members and a dissident group of Congressmen in the Orissa Assembly, headed by Godavaris Misra, formed a coalition ministry.
+And before the budget session, on 12 February 1942, some prominent Congressmen including Nabakrushna Chaudhuri and Mohan Das were arrested to avoid a no-confidence vote.
+This arrest of Choudhuri during Quit india Movement was condemned by national leaders like Nehru and was largely considered as an unpopular move amongst the public of Odisha leading ultimately to the collapse of coalition government in 1946 and the emergence of Hare Krushna Mahtab as the provinces third Prime Minister.

 He was sent to Berhampur Jail from Puri Jail.
 On 26 January 1944, some young prisoners hoisted the National Flag.
-The Jail and Police personnel tried their best to bring down the Flag, but it was a futile effort.
+The iail and police personnel tried their best to bring down the Flag, but it was a futile effort.
 Eventually the matter was reported to a District British Executive, who came to the Jail for inspection, and at his orders the prisoners were mercilessly beaten resulting in injuries.
 Even then they resisted the efforts to dehoist the Flag.
 The District Executive gave firing orders.
 On hearing such orders, he appeared at the scene and stood still facing the gun.
 The British officer was afraid of him, and withdrew the firing orders.
-By the end of 1945, Nabababu was released from Berhampur Jail.
+By the end of 1945, Naba babu was released from Berhampur Jail.

+Following his release from prison he again made an incindiary speech against the British Government on 24 November 1945 at Cuttack where he extolled the people to rise up against the trial of INA soldiers in 'armed revolution and force without mental reservations of any kind.'
+He argued the point that whereas Gandhi sought emancipation of India from inside India, Subhas Chandra Bose with his Indian National Army sought it from the outside.

 Congress Government

-In the 1946 Indian provincial elections Nabababu won the Kendrapara Constituency, and became a Cabinet Minister in the Harekrushna Mahatab led Indian National Congress Government having the Revenue, Supplies and Forest Departments portfolio.
+In the 1946 Indian provincial elections Naba babu won the Kendrapara Constituency, and became a Cabinet Minister in the Harekrushna Mahatab led Indian National Congress Government having the Revenue, Supplies and Forest Departments portfolio.